ultush/digital-divide/toronto-public-library.md

 - Youth - Youth Hubs
 - Annual Visits

-The files used for analysis can be downloaded from the TPL Open Data portal.
+The files used for analysis can be downloaded from the TPL Open Data portal on Oct 5, 2020.
 [Toronto Public Library Open Data](https://opendata.tpl.ca/)
 The terms and conditions for use are available here: [TPL Open Data Policies and Term of Use](https://www.torontopubliclibrary.ca/terms-of-use/library-policies/open-data.jsp)
 The specific files downloaded on Sep 26, 2020, and used for Digital Divide analysis are: